Chamilandu stands beside the Luangwa River, and has 3 chalets raised up on stilts.

 Chamilandu Bushcamp: Our full report

-There are just three spacious chalets at Chamilandu Bushcamp, set well apart.
-Each is thatched, with reed walls on three sides, and is raised about 2m off the ground on a timber platform.
-The interiors have recently been refurbished and, though still very African in style, are now both contemporary and chic.
-We loved the black mosquito netting which works wonderfully with neutral colours and high-quality but simple furniture.
-Each room has a king-size bed, or two small double four-poster beds, and is open-fronted, with no barriers between the bedroom and a private viewing deck where comfortable chairs face out over the river.
+There are just three spacious chalets at Chamilandu Bushcamp, each set well apart, with uninterrupted views of the river and to the Nchindeni Hills beyond.
+Each is thatched, and raised about two metres off the ground on a timber platform.
+There are reed walls on three sides but the front of the bedroom is completely open, leading to a private viewing deck where comfortable chairs face the river.
+Although still very African in style the interiors are both contemporary and chic.
+Black mosquito netting works well with the neutral colour scheme and high-quality but simple furniture.
+Each room has a king-size bed, or two small double four-posters.

-Chamilandu's chalets have a curtained doorway leading through to an open-air, en-suite bathroom.
-Here, a low front wall affords a great view over the Luangwa River and the game management area on the opposite bank.
-Each bathroom has twin sinks, a flush toilet and a large open shower.
-Discreet solar panels provide lighting and hot water.
+A curtained doorway leads through to an open-air, en-suite bathroom, where a low front wall ensures a great view over the Luangwa River.
+Each bathroom has double basins, a flush toilet and a large open ‘his and hers’ shower.
+Discreet solar panels behind each chalet provide lighting and hot water.

-At the centre of Chamilandu, just metres from the riverbank and enclosed on three sides by a waist-high reed wall, is its main area.
-As well as hanging wicker chairs, moulded wooden chairs and low slung sofas with comfortable cushions in the lounge, there is a bar cabinet, a small library and a long dining table.
-The high thatched ceiling provides a convenient roosting place for epauletted fruit bats, and you'll often find groups of these watching you from the rafters.
+At the centre of Chamilandu, just metres from the riverbank and enclosed on three sides by a waist-high reed wall, is the main area.
+Here, contemporary furniture, such as hanging wicker chairs, moulded wooden stools and low-slung sofas, is set on sandy floors, reinforcing the camp’s rustic feel.
+A dining table is surrounded by directors’ chairs, and there’s a well-stocked bar and small library, too.
+The high thatched ceiling provides a convenient roosting place for epauletted fruit bats, which you'll often spot hanging from the rafters.

-Activities from Chamilandu Bushcamp comprise of walking safaris and game drives (day and night) in a variety of environments, including riverine forest, mopane woodland, clearings and open floodplains.
-These attract a diversity of wildlife, from plains game such as Crawshay's zebra and impala, to wetland animals like puku and waterbuck, and the shyer species that prefer the riverine thickets, like kudu and leopard.
+Activities from Chamilandu Bushcamp consist of walking safaris and day and night game drives in a variety of environments, including riverine forest, mopane woodland and open floodplains.
+These attract a diversity of wildlife, from plains game such as Crawshay's zebra and impala, to wetland animals like puku and waterbuck, as well as the shyer species that prefer the riverine thickets, like kudu and leopard.

-There is usually one guide in camp at Chamilandu at any given time.
-As the camp takes a maximum of only six guests, activities are usually done as a group, so the choice will depend on other visitors as well as yourself.
-We suggest a stay of at least two or three nights to be fairly sure of doing some walking and some 4WD safaris.
+In camp, where there is usually only one guide, activities are generally done as a group – with a maximum of six guests.
+So this isn’t a camp where you have great individual flexibility about your activities; the one on offer is the one favoured by the majority of guests.
+Since the choice of each activity will thus depend on other visitors as well as yourself, we suggest a stay of at least two or three nights at Chamilandu to be fairly sure of doing some walking and some 4WD safaris.

-Directions: After arriving at Mfuwe Airport on a flight from Lusaka or the Lower Zambezi, a game-drive transfer through South Luangwa National Park takes approximately three hours to reach Chamilandu Bushcamp.
+Directions: AFrom Mfuwe Airport, a game-drive transfer through South Luangwa National Park takes approximately three hours to reach Chamilandu Bushcamp.

 Owner: The Bushcamp Company